South Africa

 The festival was started in 2007 by an Afrikaans lecturer, Darryl David, who was inspired by the Hay-on-Wye festival in the United Kingdom.

-It typically takes place every spring, normally in October and November, and features a host of literary exhibitions, including poetry, novels, histories, and biographies.
+The event features a host of literary exhibitions, including poetry, novels, histories, and biographies.

 An event of this magnitude is no easy feat, especially for a small town like Richmond.
 The town and festival came under severe pressure a few years ago after the withdrawal of major government funding.